-5. Support the development of the NBN, its Board and the NBN Trust
+5. Support the development of the National Biodiversity Network

 This is about the administration of the NBN through supporting the ongoing development of the NBN, its wider membership, and its business processes, the Board and the NBN Trust.

 Strategy implementation